Cyb3rC3lt/CrackMapExec-Modules/README.md

 **COMP-DESC Module: Returning a failed server lookup which illustrates some error handling**

-This example shows a scenario of a COmputer object described with the word 'z' being unable to be found.
+This example shows a scenario of a Computer object described with the word 'z' being unable to be found.

 <img alt="da" src="/images/COMP-DESC-FAIL.jpg"/>